florigod/florigod/README.md

 Authentication-based REST API using FastAPI, JWT tokens, and PostgreSQL.

 Command Line Interface for tasks and user management

+### SQL practice with IMDb database
+Cleaned, normalized, and indexed datasets to improve performance and integrity.

+Schema design, constraints, and query optimization.

 ### Game Development Portfolio